 In Iran, the hijab is compulsory, even for tourists.
 Besides the scarf, we have also to wear trousers (trousers for men too) and a manto (a type of dress that covers up to your leg above the knees).
 Nevertheless, it is so interesting to see the women (the ones who oppose to the dress code, obviously) finding gaps in the rules.
 The scarf (hijab) becomes just another accessory than anything else, hanging on their pony tails most of the time.
 The hair is free underneath.
 Mostly, it shows their personality traits, interestingly, some traits we did not expect to see here.
 Girls with pink hair, with half of their head shaved off, let alone the tattoos, piercings and many others.

 Tehran seemed to be more liberal than we expected.
 We saw boys and girls as a couple demonstrating physical affection, women smoking and even boys smoking weed in public spaces… And we are sure that there are many more going on, such as parties, alcohol and so forth.

 We have decided to spend the weekend in the Iranian capital (which happens Thursday and Friday as Friday is the only day off of the week), to try to get involved in any party or meeting.
 Four days is not enough to unveil this so interesting and millennial culture.

 We are so absorbed with all we are learning and seeing that, perhaps, we will extend our visa.
-Particularly because the family we had dinner with the other day invited us to go to Azerbaijan with them and if we stay here longer, we surely can go.
+Particularly, because the family we had dinner with the other day invited us to go to Azerbaijan with them.
+If we stay here longer, we surely can go.
 But that will stay for another text.